 Now here’s what your turkey looks like straight from the oven!
 From the looks of it, it’s just so mouth-watering!

-But before admiring your work and taking a break, let’s do some plating first!
+But before admiring your work and taking a break, let’s do some plating first for this turkey recipe!

 Ready To Serve!